zaaahir/cos/README.md

 - Loading programs in and out of memory

 Currently there are only a few mainstream operating systems: Microsoft Windows, macOS and Linux.
 Each of these operating systems are over 20 years old and are well supported by most commercial software.
+Installation can be done using the Dockerfile.
+You will need QEMU (the emulator I used) for running locally!

 ## Project Outline